-- a) To be the first point of contact for pupils, staff, parents for all matters related to safeguarding, including when there are concerns that pupils and/or families may require 'early help' following an early help assessment - b) Act as a point of contact for the three safeguarding partners: Children's Services, Health and the Police - c) Act as a source of support, advice and expertise to staff, including when deciding whether to make a referral to a relevant agency and when referrals are made - d) Meet regularly with the DDSLs in both the Senior School and Junior School in order to assess current safeguarding concerns, to maintain consistent practice and to promote a strong safeguarding culture throughout the School - e) Compile a weekly list of safeguarding concerns for a regular meeting with the Head in management of concerns - f) Liaise with all staff (especially pastoral support staff, school nurses, counsellors and SENCOs) on safeguarding matters - g) Provide regular updates, shared by various media, to keep staff informed, between specific training sessions,
+- a) To be the first point of contact for pupils, staff, parents for all matters related to safeguarding, including when there are concerns that pupils and/or families may require 'early help' following an early help assessment - b) Act as a point of contact for the three safeguarding partners: Children's Services, Health and the Police - c) Act as a source of support, advice and expertise to staff, including when deciding whether to make a referral to a relevant agency and when referrals are made - d) Meet regularly with the DDSLs in both the Senior School and Junior School in order to assess current safeguarding concerns, to maintain consistent practice and to promote a strong safeguarding culture throughout the School - e) Compile a weekly list of safeguarding concerns for a regular meeting with the Head in management of concerns - f) Liaise with all staff (especially pastoral support staff, school nurses, counsellors and SENCOs) on safeguarding - g) Provide regular updates, shared by various media, to keep staff informed, between specific training sessions, about safeguarding issues

-- about safeguarding issues - h) To be responsible for overseeing online safety in the School with the support of the School's Director of IT Strategy and the Junior School Computing Coordinator - i) To promote the educational achievement and care of any children who are looked after.
+- h) To be responsible for overseeing online safety in the School with the support of the Director of Strategic Projects and the Head of IT Services and Systems and the Junior School Digital Lead - i) To promote the educational achievement and care of any children who are looked after.
 The DSL will take lead responsibility for any looked-after children - j) When children leave the School, ensure their child protection file is transferred to the new school or college as soon as possible.
 This is transferred separately from the main pupil file, ensuring secure transit and confirmation of receipt - k) Ensure a request is made to the schools/nurseries of pupils joining the School for any safeguarding information - Report regularly to the Link Governor for safeguarding, compiling reports with the Link Governor for briefings to governors at Board meetings.